LMKH/DrivingDecoded/README.md

 I used **Miro** to create the board and organise the tables visually.
 I reviewed online examples and ChatGPT suggestions to make sure the tables included all necessary fields and that the data types were appropriate.
 For dropdowns like lesson ratings and improvement areas, I chose CharFields with predefined choices, which ensures that only valid options are stored.

 ### Agile Development

+Throughout development, I followed an **agile approach** to building the application:

+- After each push to GitHub or any set of changes, I reflected on how my progress toward completion had evolved.
+- I adapted future development steps based on these reflections, ensuring that each iteration aligned with the current state of the project.
+- New ideas were incorporated as they arose, and plans that no longer fit the project's direction were revised or removed.
+- This iterative process allowed the project to remain flexible, responsive, and focused on producing a functional, user-friendly application.

 ### Deployment